arinavasileva/Flight-Game/Readme.md

 Functional requirements:

-In this game one player can play.
+This game only has one player..
 During the begining of the game a player will be greeted and have to enter their name.
 Next the player is presented with a list of options: